allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 * *Verb in past tense* to indicate that it already happened
-* *Relevant for domain experts* - describing specific and pertinent events / changes in our business / system - these are changes that at the end of the day we want to save in the database.
+* *Relevant for domain experts* - describing specific and pertinent events / changes in our business / system - these are changes that, at the end of the day we want to save in the database.

   ![domain event](/img/articles/2022-06-23-eventstorming/image1.png)